Dark marks, brown spots & more: hyperpigmentation demystified.

 Apply spf daily

 Unprotected sun exposure is the number one culprit behind hyperpigmentation.
 Applying a sunscreen or moisturizer with a Broad-Spectrum SPF of at least 30, is the easiest way to help prevent new dark spots and it also helps control the colour intensity of the spots you can see.
 Wear it daily to make the most of the treatments you try.
 30 minutes unprotected in the sun can undo a month’s worth of effort in fighting hyperpigmentation Tip: Try our PowerBright Moisturiser SPF50 for protection and treatment of pigmentation.

 Exfoliation is the perfect way to treat existing hyperpigmentation by first sloughing off dead, dulling skin cells at the surface.
 This clears the path for the ingredients in your serums and moisturisers to better penetrate the skin.
 Tip: Look for a gentle, micro-fine exfoliant you can use daily, like Daily Microfoliant.

 Actively treat pigmentation

 Use the right ingredients to tackle the cause and formation of your pigmentation.
-Seek out products that contain Activated Charcoal like Daily Superfoliant to help remove pollutants.
+If pollution is your trigger, seek out products that contain Activated Charcoal like Daily Superfoliant.